MarkColeMukisa/geta/docs/make-user-admin.md

 $user->save();
 ```

-## Incase of no User use tinker to create one
+## In case of no User use tinker to create one
 ```
 $user = new \App\Models\User();
 $user->name = 'Admin User';